ISR3D/ISR3D/docs/README.md

 MUSCLE3
 -------

-The source code can be obtained from https://github.com/multiscale/muscle3/

 At this point, it is recommended to use MUSCLE3 version 0.4.0 available at https://github.com/multiscale/muscle3/releases/tag/0.4.0.

 The installation process is described in detail in the MUSCLE3 guide, located at https://muscle3.readthedocs.io/en/latest/installing.html